 Follow the West Branch of the Ausable River past a Great Blue Heron Rookery and Beaver pond.
 Great photo opportunities along the way.
 This round-trip beginner trail links the Flume Trail System with the Whiteface Trail System.

-The Cloudsplitter Gondola and, Whiteface Base Lodge with dining and retail will open for the season on July 2, 2021.
+The Cloudsplitter Gondola and, Whiteface Base Lodge with dining and retail is open for the season in the summer of 2022!

 Easy: walking with no obstacles and low grades

 Intermediate: 10% grade, small rocks and roots, easy scrambling

 Difficult: 15% grade, large obstacles, possible scrambling or climbing

 Extremely Difficult: 20% grade, 15+” obstacles, many harder sections

 Flume Trail System

 The Flume Trail System is comprised of approximately ten miles of trails open to mountain biking, hiking, cross country skiing, and snowshoeing in the town of Wilmington, NY.
 The trailhead is located approximately 2 miles south of the village center on State Route 86.

 All trails except for the Flume Knob and Bear Den Mountain Trails are open to mountain biking.
 Trails closed to bicycles are posted as such.